DaniilMolchanov666/DaniilMolchanov666/README.md

 ![Render](https://img.shields.io/badge/Render-%46E3B7.svg?style=for-the-badge&logo=render&logoColor=white)
 ![Ubuntu](https://img.shields.io/badge/Ubuntu-E95420?style=for-the-badge&logo=ubuntu&logoColor=white)

-The profile picture is Hank Mobley, not me!
-This is a legendary jazz musician

 Hello!
 My name is Daniil, I am from St. Petersburg, I want to become a Java developer, I am actively studying Java, Spring, SQL, Docker.

 I try to do everything to become better and wish to work on interesting projects in large companies!

+PS The profile picture is Hank Mobley, not me!
+This is a legendary jazz musician

 ## About me: